CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

 - you can zoom in and zoom out
 - you can drag the node
 - you can select and highlight a node
-- you can hover over an edge to see more details the interaction
+- you can hover over an edge to see more details about the interaction